FikriAbdillah01/MLportfolio/README.md

 # MLportofolio

 Hi
-My Name is Fikri.
+I'am Fikri.
 Physics Graduate of Institut Teknologi Kalimantan.
 I posted my learning progress of data analysis on this repositories, such as SQL and Machine Learning.
 Feel free to see.